Frequently Asked Questions About St. Paul Al-Anon/Alateen Intergroup

 How is Intergroup run?

 Intergroup is run completely by volunteers.
 Plans are made and priorities set at the monthly meetings of Intergroup Representatives.
-Its officers – Chair, Viced-Chair, Secretary, Treasurer and Assistant Treasurer – serve one year terms and are elected at the December Intergroup Representatives’ meeting.
+Its officers – Chair, Vice-Chair, Secretary, Treasurer and Assistant Treasurer – serve one year terms and are elected at the December Intergroup Representatives’ meeting.

-The real work of Intergroup is done by Al-Anon and Alateen members who volunteer their time to keep the office open, to sell literature at open meetings and roundups, to participate in outreach activities, and to represent their groups at the Intergroup meetings.
+The real work is done by Al-Anon and Alateen members.
+Some chair service committees that order literature, schedule office volunteers, provide Al‑Anon and Alateen members to speak at open meetings, edit and mail the newsletter, and organize outreach activities such as meetings for families at treatment facilities or staffing a booth at an college or school health fair.
+Others volunteer their time to staff the Intergroup office, to answer after-hours calls at home, to sell literature at open meetings and roundups, to participate in outreach activities, and to represent their groups at the Intergroup meetings.

 You can find more information about what Intergroup volunteers do and their responsibilities on the volunteer opportunities page.
+There is a great need for more volunteers.

 Where and when are Intergroup meetings?